protocol-fuzzing/edhoc-fuzzer/README.md

 ## Description

 EDHOC-Fuzzer is a protocol state fuzzer of EDHOC clients and servers.
 It draws inspiration from a similar tool, called [DTLS-Fuzzer](https://github.com/assist-project/dtls-fuzzer), for the DTLS network protocol.

 EDHOC-Fuzzer supports the following functionality:

 1. Learning a state machine model of an EDHOC client or server implementation.
-2. Executing tests (sequences of inputs) on an EDHOC client or server implementation.
+2. Testing (executing sequences of inputs) of an EDHOC client or server implementation.

 ## Prerequisites